Is this course right for me?

 Target Audience: Postgraduate Research Students

-Power Hour of Writing was created by Dr Stephanie Zihms, currently at Glasgow Caledonian University, and is designed to help researchers carve out protected time for writing, foster a sense of community, and celebrate progress together.
-This hour is yours to write without distractions, whether you’re drafting a grant proposal or finishing your thesis.
-There will then be a chance to network over some hot drinks and mince pies.
+The Power Hour of Writing was created by Dr Stephanie Zihms, currently at Glasgow Caledonian University, and is designed to help researchers carve out protected time for writing, foster a sense of community, and celebrate progress together.
+This hour is yours to write without distractions, whether you’re drafting a grant proposal, editing a report/article, or finishing your thesis.

 This is a joint initiative between the Researcher Development Teams for postgraduate researchers and research staff to foster a supportive and inclusive environment.